 Alumni are eligible for a CNet ID.
 Alumni who do not already have a CNet ID can create a CNet ID.

 Faculty with Proxy Borrowers

-Faculty with proxy borrowers who wish to authorize their proxies to recall items in the Library catalog will also need a PIN.
-For more information, see Recalling as a Proxy Borrower.
+Faculty with proxy borrowers who wish to authorize their proxies to request Mansueto items in the Library Catalog or renew items loaned to the faculty member will also need a PIN.
+For more information, see Proxy Borrowe Request.

 Keeping Contact Information Current